 Flooding caused by beaver dams can damage timber, agricultural crops, homes and other structures, roadways, and ornamental or garden plants.
 In fact, the U.S. Department of Agriculture estimates that beavers annually cause about $100 million in damage to public and private property in the Southeast.

+- Trapping—Perhaps the most common, effective, and affordable of all beaver control techniques is traps.
+Typically, trapping that kills beavers is the only method that is both effective and affordable.
+This is the only trapping practice we recommend.
 For trapping to be effective, it should be done by someone familiar with trapping techniques.
-A skilled trapper can remove all of the beaver in a pond in just a few days, but an untrained trapper may spend weeks or months and not catch a single beaver.
+A skilled trapper can remove all of the beavers in a pond in just a few days, but an untrained trapper may spend weeks or months and not catch a single beaver.

-Many different types of traps and trapping techniques can be effective in catching beaver.
-Of all the traps used, the Conibear(r) type, #330 is perhaps the most common and most effective.
-The Conibear(r) trap is a metal body-gripping trap that kills the beaver almost instantly.
-Other trapping options include foothold traps, snares, and basket/suitcase type traps.
+Many different types of traps and trapping techniques can be effective in catching beavers.
+Of all the traps used, the Conibear type (#330) is perhaps the most common and most effective.
+The Conibear trap is a metal body-gripping trap that kills the beavers almost instantly.
+Other trapping options include foothold traps, snares, and basket/suitcase-type traps.
 Usually only professional wildlife managers use the basket/suitcase type.

 WS employs individuals with special training in wildlife damage management, particularly beaver control.
 These wildlife specialists visit sites by request, consult with the landowner, and offer solutions.
-Wildlife specialists offer free help to people who may want to try to solve problems on their own, or landowners may choose to pay a specialist to remove beaver and any dams that may be impounding water.
+Wildlife specialists offer free help to people who may want to try to solve problems on their own, or landowners may choose to pay a specialist to remove beavers and any dams that may be impounding water.
 Each specialist provides a free estimate of the work he/she feels needs to be done, and the landowner can decide whether to use WS or find other sources for work needing to be done.
-For more information about WS and their programs, contact the Mississippi office at 662-325-3014.
+For more information about WS and their programs, contact the Mississippi office at (662) 325-3014.